tarellel/healthicons/README.md

 ### Adding color

 I'm sure you won't want to stick with with using gray/black as the icons default color.
-By default this gem adds `stroke='currentColor'` the the icons SVg, this allows you set set `color` in CSS to apply a color to the icons primary stroke.
+You'll want to add `stroke='currentColor'` to the icons SVG, this allows you to set `color` in CSS to apply a color to the icons primary stroke.

 The easiest two methods to add color to the icon can be done with the following methods: